Alice Milligan

 Life

 wrote letter to Daily Express opposing J. P. Mahaffy’s views on the exclusion of Gaelic instruction from the Intermediate syllabus, Feb.
-1899; her drama The Last Feast of the Fianna (1900), performed in Dublin on the festival of Lughnasa, 1900, with Maud Gonne in strikingly majestic pose; gave some hundreds of lectures on Irish history throughout the country for Gaelic League [driving force throughout Ulster]; contributed to United Irishman and other journals; involved in production of poss. first Irish-language play in Letterkenny, 1898, acting a part herself; Pres. of Belfast branch of Irish Women’s Associations; vice-pres. of Henry Joy McCracken Lit.
+1899; her drama The Last Feast of the Fianna, performed in Dublin on the festival of Lughnasa (Gaiety Th., Feb.
+1900), with Maud Gonne in strikingly majestic pose; gave some hundreds of lectures on Irish history throughout the country for Gaelic League [driving force throughout Ulster]; contributed to United Irishman and other journals; involved in production of poss. first Irish-language play in Letterkenny, 1898, acting a part herself; Pres. of Belfast branch of Irish Women’s Associations; vice-pres. of Henry Joy McCracken Lit.
 Soc.;

-prevented by Dublin Castle from travelling to America to carry home funds raised there by de Valera; forced with her brother William to leave Ireland under 24-hr. threat of execution by loyalists, 1920; she lived at the Belfast home of a brother Seton during the 1920s; contrib. to Irish Review (25 Nov.
-1922); became a fnd-member of Ulster Anti-Partition Council; elected to Irish Academy of Letters; hon. degree of NUI, presented by Eamon de Valera, 1941; passed her final years in lonely and straightened circumstances at Tyrcur, nr.
+prevented by Dublin Castle from travelling to America to carry home funds raised there by de Valera; forced with her brother William to leave Ireland under 24-hr. threat of execution by loyalists, 1920, settling with relatives in Bath and later with William and his family in the North of England; returned to Ireland at settled at Mountfield, Omagh, Co.
+Tyrone; contrib. to Irish Review (25 Nov.
+1922); became a fnd-member of Ulster Anti-Partition Council in the 1930s; elected to Irish Academy of Letters; hon. degree of NUI, presented by Eamon de Valera, 1941; passed her final years in lonely and straightened circumstances at Tyrcur, nr.
 Omagh; she was the object of an attempt to collect her poems and afterwards a “presentation” [of funds], Aug.
 1942; d.
-13 April 1953;
+13 April 1953, at Tyrcur, Co.
+Tyrone;

 a pencil portrait of 1942 by Seán O’Sullivan is held in the National Gallery of Ireland; a diary for 1891-93 is in the possession of her niece Mrs. F. Turner; some letters are in Trinity College, Library, others in the National Library of Ireland; a multimedia exhibition was opened by Fiona Shaw at the National Library of Ireland on 18 Nov.
 2010, curated by Dr. Catherine Morris and opened by Fiona Shaw; Morris’s monograph Alice Milligan and the Irish Cultural Revival was launched by Declan Kiberd in Jan.
 2012.
 PI IF JMC DIW DIB DIH DIL/2 DBIV MAX ATT APPL DUB OCIL